-From the approximately 4,900 acres recommended by the project proponent, the Trustees developed Alternative 3 to include the acquisition and protection of approximately 3,500 acres of swamp, slough, and headwaters habitat to better connect the landscape into either the Caddo Lake WMA or Caddo Lake State Park.
+The Trustees developed Alternative 3 to include the acquisition and protection of approximately 3,500 acres of swamp, slough, and headwaters habitat to better connect the landscape into either the Caddo Lake WMA or Caddo Lake State Park.
 Figure 3-4 shows the land acquisition area in relation to Caddo Lake State Park, the Caddo Lake NWR, and the Caddo Lake WMA.